jkovacevic/word_count/README.md

 Python file word_count.py counts number of occurrences of words in a given file and displays it to standard output.

-Example of usage command line: python word_count text_example/f4.txt
+Example of usage in command line: python word_count text_example/f4.txt

 Assertion error will occur if no filename was provided as command line argument.